mmercan/blog/_posts/2019-08-15-creating-azure-websites-site-extensions.md

 <!-- /wp:syntaxhighlighter/code -->

 <!-- wp:paragraph -->
-<p>  Create HealthCheck.nuspec  file in the main folder and copy the XML below.  <br>if you ever worked with nuspec file this is just a regular Nuget  package metadata except <br><strong> &lt;packageType name="AzureSiteExtension" /&gt;</strong> which defined this package as an AzureSiteExtension<br>if you want to more about  package metadata  <a href="https://docs.microsoft.com/en-us/nuget/reference/nuspec">https://docs.microsoft.com/en-us/nuget/reference/nuspec</a> </p>
+<p>  Create a HealthCheck.nuspec file in the main folder and copy the XML below.  <br>if you ever worked with nuspec file this is just regular Nuget  package metadata except <br><strong> &lt;packageType name="AzureSiteExtension" /></strong> which defined this package as an AzureSiteExtension<br>if you want to more about  package metadata  <a href="https://docs.microsoft.com/en-us/nuget/reference/nuspec">https://docs.microsoft.com/en-us/nuget/reference/nuspec</a> </p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code {"language":"xml","makeURLsClickable":false} -->